 Living at First Avenue or York Avenue is less expensive, but a long haul to the Lexington Avenue Subway.
 In a few years, however, the Second Avenue Subway will be up and be running, providing East Siders with another train option.

-That being said, currently, deals can be had near Second Avenue if you don’t mind temporary noise, construction and debris related to the new train –– supposedly until 2016.
+Currently, deals can be had near Second Avenue if you don’t mind temporary noise, construction, and debris related to the new train –– supposedly until 2016.
 (I had the pleasure of living at First Avenue for two years when the mess began, and I moved clear across town to get away.)

 Other perks to being an Upper East Sider include Central Park, a growing restaurant scene, and more space for the money as compared to the Lower East Side.

 Life on the Upper West Side will generally be more laid back, in general.
 Expect a more diverse, liberal crowd than across town.
 This section of uptown is home to artists, musicians, writers, professors, and other creative types.
 The area is characterized by grand prewar apartment buildings and blocks of charming brownstones.